Cargo.toml

 This is more or less the bare minimum to get a window up and running with the simulator.

-The framebuffer is cleared to the background color, content is rendered, and finally the framebuffer is displayed.
+The framebuffer is cleared to the background color, the view is rendered, and finally the framebuffer is displayed.

 View Body